gkoulouras/UniProt-annotation-retriever/README.md

 A standalone software tool that retrieves subcellular location, topology annotation, signal peptides, regions and amino acid modifications from UniProt database.
 The output is a compressed (.gz) ready-to-use file in the [Perseus software platform](https://maxquant.net/perseus/)

+## Dependencies

+No installation is required to run the software.
+A compiled version is provided under the <b>Releases</b> section. `UniProt Annotation Retriever` requires Microsoft .NET Framework 4.5 (https://www.microsoft.com/en-US/download/details.aspx?id=30653) or higher to be installed.

 ## Installation Guide

-You can simply download and run the <b>UniProt Annotation Downloader.exe</b> executable file which is located under the <b>Releases</b> section of this GitHub repository.
+You can simply download and run the compiled <b>UniProt Annotation Downloader.exe</b> executable file which is located under the <b>Releases</b> section of this GitHub repository.
 Additionally, a sample file with a list of UniProt IDs is provided under the <b>test_files</b> directory for testing purposes.
 Press the button 'Select File', choose a file which contains a list of UniProt IDs, select or deselect the annotation categories of your interest (by default all options are selected and will be downloaded) and click 'Start'.
 The tool retrieves in real-time all the selected features for the given protein IDs from [UniProt](https://www.uniprot.org/).

 ![alt text](https://github.com/gkoulouras/uniprot-annotation-downloader/blob/master/UniProtAnnotDownloader.png)